FaizXor/redcore-ai-pc-builder/README.md

 # RedCore AI PC Builder

-RedCore is a student-built web tool that helps beginners generate a compatible desktop PC build using normal language.
+RedCore is a student-built web tool that helps beginners design a compatible desktop PC using natural language.

 Example input:
 > "I want a gaming PC around $800 for school and esports."

 The system:
-1. Uses an AI model to understand the request (budget, purpose, tier)
+1. Uses an AI model to understand the request (budget, purpose, performance tier)
-2. Applies real PC-building rules (budget allocation + compatibility constraints)
+2. Applies real PC-building logic (budget allocation and compatibility rules)
 3. Selects appropriate hardware parts from a database
-4. Returns a complete build result
+4. Returns a complete PC build with explanations

-**Important:** AI does NOT choose parts randomly.
+**Important:** The AI does not directly choose components.
-AI only extracts structured intent - the backend rule engine makes the hardware decisions.
+It only extracts the user's intent.
+All hardware decisions are made by a rule-based backend configuration engine.
 ---

 ## Demo Video